 Shark trade

 This report draws on ABS fisheries trade data for 2005–06 to 2015–16 (supplied to ABARES on an annual basis to assist with various projects and analyses).
 These data contain quantity and value of shark products imported into, and exported from Australia.
-They also contain some information on product type, but are of limited value in terms of understanding the species that comprise this trade activity ().
+They also contain some information on product type, but are of limited value in terms of understanding the species that comprise this trade activity (Table 4).
 Further, interpretation of location within these statistics should be approached with some caution because re-exporting (where a product is imported, possibly processed and then re-exported) is common.
 The data show that Australia imports a significantly larger quantity of shark product than it exports.